Charax Spasinu: History

 The city passed to the Seleucid Empire after Alexander's death, until it was destroyed at some point by flooding.

 The city was rebuilt c.
-166 BC by order of Antiochus VI Dionysus, who appointed Hyspaosines as satrap to oversee the work.
+166 BC by order of Antiochus IV, who appointed Hyspaosines as satrap to oversee the work.
 The political instability that followed the Parthian conquest of most of the Seleucid Empire allowed Hyspaosines to establish an independent state, Characene, in 127 BC.
 He renamed the city after himself.

 Charax remained the capital of the small state for 282 years, with the numismatic evidence suggesting it was a multi-ethnic Hellenised city with extensive trading links.

 The Romans under Trajan annexed the city in AD 116.
 Characene independence was re-established 15 years later under the rule of Mithridates, a son of the Parthian King Pacoros, during the civil war for the Parthian throne.
-From this time the coinage from Charax indicates a more Parthian culture.
+The coinage from Charax indicates a more Parthian culture.

 In AD 221–222, an ethnic Persian, Ardašēr, who was satrap of Fars, led a revolt against the Parthians, establishing the Sasanian Empire.
 According to later Arab histories he defeated Characene forces, killed its last ruler, rebuilt the town and renamed it Astarābād-Ardašīr.
-The area around Charax that had been the Characene state was thereon known by the Aramaic/Syriac name, Maysān, which was later adapted by the Arab conquerors.
+The area around Charax that had been the Characene state was thereon known by the Aramaic/Syriac name, Maysān, which the Arab conquerors later adapted.

-Charax continued, under the name Maysan, with Persian texts making various mention of governors through the fifth century and there is mention of a Nestorian Church here in the sixth century.
-The Charax mint appears to have continued through the Sassanid Empire and into the Umayyad empire, minting coin as late as AD 715.
+Charax continued, under the name Maysan, with Persian texts mentioning governors through the fifth century and a Church of the East here in the sixth century.
+The Charax mint appears to have continued through the Sassanid Empire and into the Umayyad empire, minting coin as late as 715.

-Charax was finally abandoned during the 9th century because of persistent flooding and a dramatic decrease in trade with the west.
+Charax was finally abandoned during the 9th century due to persistent flooding and a dramatic decrease in trade with the West.

 Economy

-The original Greek town was enlarged by an Arabian chieftain, Spasines, and afterward named Spasines and Charax Spasinou after him.
+An Arab chieftain, Spasines, enlarged the original Greek town, and afterward named Spasines and Charax Spasinou after him.
 It was a major trading center of late antiquity as evidenced by the hoards of Greek coins recovered during excavations there.

 Although it was nominally a vassal of the Seleucids and, later, the Arsacids, it seemed to have retained a considerable degree of autonomy at times.
-It became a centre for Arab trade, largely controlled by the Nabataeans, at least until they became assimilated by the Romans in AD 106.
+It became a centre for Arab trade, primarily controlled by the Nabataeans, at least until they became assimilated by the Romans in AD 106.